openshift-labs/learn-katacoda/middleware/middleware-kogito/dmn/01-create-project.md

 You've seen how to create the skeleton of basic Kogito app, and start the application in _Quarkus dev-mode_.

-In the next step we'll add the domain model of our application.
+In the next step we'll add the DMN model to our application.